Cano and Eve's Default: The Real Story

 "Influenced by flattery, enthusiasm, and great personal persuasion, Eve then and there consented to embark upon the much-discussed enterprise, to add her own little scheme of world saving to the larger and more far-reaching divine plan.
 Before she quite realized what was transpiring, the fatal step had been taken.
 It was done."
 (75:3.9)

-The custodian of the Garden, the same celestial being who later wrote Paper 75 and signed it as Solonia, "the seraphic voice in the Garden," names what went wrong with characteristic precision.
+The custodian of the Garden, the same celestial being who later composed Paper 75 and signed it as Solonia, the seraphic voice in the Garden, names the moral category with great care.
+The definitional sentence is worth quoting exactly, because the entire rehabilitation of Eve depends on its distinctions:

 "Eve had consented to participate in the practice of good and evil.
 Good is the carrying out of the divine plans; sin is a deliberate transgression of the divine will; evil is the misadaptation of plans and the maladjustment of techniques resulting in universe disharmony and planetary confusion."
 (75:4.3)